 Invest in Turnkey Property

 Turkey properties can be another great way to invest 50k in real estate if you’re a passive investor looking to avoid the hassle of rebuilding the property.
 Since it also involves the least amount of work, it’s one of the best options for a novice real estate investor.
+All you have to decide is mortgage banker vs. mortgage broker for your finances.

 To invest in a turnkey property, look for a reputable turnkey company with several rental properties under its belt.
 To play it safe, ensure that the property you’re eyeing is already generating rental income (i.e., it should already have tenants).
 Next, use your 50k to settle the down payment, borrow the remainder from your preferred lender, and buy the property.